Loading

 If your child was born in Australia and does not meet the health requirement for a temporary or permanent visa, you do not need to apply for special consideration.
 A visa processing officer will consider your child’s eligibility for the child born and ordinarily resident in Australia assessment.

-The visa processing officer must be satisfied your child was:
+The visa processing officer must be satisfied your child is:

-• under the age of 18 years old at the lodgement date of your visa application and
+• under the age of 18 years old at the time of visa decision (and has not turned 18 years of age during visa processing), and

 • born in Australia and